 Slovenia borders Italy to the west, Austria to the north, Hungary to the east and Croatia in the south – all of which can easily be reached

-In our gay guide to Slovenia we will cover how we found the country as a gay couple, if a gay scene exists, share the best activities to do, where to stay, suggestions of where to go and practical tips – we highly recommend that you visit!
+In our gay guide to Slovenia we will cover ‘is Slovenia gay friendly’, how we found the country as a gay couple, gay bars in Slovenia, hotels, share the best activities to do, suggestions of where to go and practical tips – we highly recommend that you visit!

 Gay Slovenia Travel Guide

 Is Slovenia gay friendly?
 From our experience as a gay couple, we felt very welcome and safe in Slovenia (having been muliple times).